So, you just bought your first goldfish…

 Also, you want to make sure that you are feeding your fish the right food.
 A meat eater isn’t going to live long eating fish food made from vegetables.

 6. You are not performing regular aquarium maintenance

 You should be setting time aside every week or two to clean your aquarium.
 This typically includes wiping down the glass, cleaning the substrate and checking to ensure everything is in working order.

 But perhaps the most important maintenance is performing a water change.

 You and me?
 We have the luxury of keeping our home clean by throwing out the trash and flushing the toilet.

 Your fish on the other hand, must swim in it.
-If waste continues to build up and you do nothing about it, your fish are at risk of dying.
+If waste continues to build up and you do nothing about it will lead to water quality issue putting your fish are at risk of dying.